SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

 The figure above shows the overview of the architecture of the two APIs.

+### Tech-Stacks Used to build this Project

+1. Hardhat framework for building smart contracts.
+2. Chainlink Datafeed used for the "contribute" function in the FundABusiness contract to get the current price of ETH so that the value of the Tier Perks can be accurately calculated in ETH.
+3. Next.js, Web3uikit and Moralis were used to build the frontend.
+4. Smart contract tests, frontend and backend are written in Typescript.
+5. Serverless framework was used to manage resources on AWS.
+6. AWS Lambda, API Gateway and RDS Postgress were used to create the backend.
+7. Alchemy API were used to fetch accounts Moat NFTs on the View Your NFTs page.

 ### View your NFT Page on the Frontend

 On the View your NFT page on the frontend, the contributors will be able to generate a token